What are STARS and MERIT?

-For more questions, contact your DEL licensor or local licensing office.
+For more questions, contact your DCYF licensor or local licensing office.

 How do I get STARS credit for a School's Out workshop or training?

 First off, you need a STARS ID!
-You don't get this from us, but from the Washington Department of Early Learning's MERIT website.
+You don't get this from us, but from the MERIT website through the Washington Department of Children, Youth and Families.
 If you don't have one yet, you can register here.
 If you have one but forgot it, or if you are unsure, you can look up your ID here.

 Once you have a STARS ID, you just need to be sure to provide it to us.
 For community workshops and the Bridge conference, there is an option for this on the registration form.
 For other trainings, our staff will provide a sign-in form where you will have to write your STARS ID to get credit.
 We'll handle the rest!

 Can I get reimbursed for taking STARS-approved trainings with School's Out Washington?